akamai/cli-sandbox/README.md

 ## Overview of Commands
 Sandbox CLI enables you to manage sandboxes by calling the [Sandbox API](https://developer.akamai.com/api/core_features/sandbox/v1.html).

+All commands have a buil-in help available using `help command`.

+Below is a description of the most commonly used commands.

 > **NOTE**: `sandbox-identifier` is a string that uniquely identifies a sandbox (matches on `name` or `sandboxID`).
 If you do not specify a `sandbox-identifier`, the CLI uses the currently active sandbox.